 This blue denim apron is made from 100% cotton, which is breathable and hence comfortable for most potters.
 It also has long straps, which allow you to adjust the height to whatever suits you best.
 At 48 inches long and 29 inches wide, this apron’s one size fits most people.

 As a potter, you may want to carry some items on you as you work.
 The apron comes with two slanted side pockets that are deep enough to hold several tools as you work with your clay.

-This is my go-to Apron when I am throwing on the wheel.
+This is my favorite Apron when I am throwing on the wheel.
 It covers well and is not cumbersome when I am throwing.
 Some long aprons can be heavy to work with.
-This apron is nice and lightweight which makes a difference when you’re on the wheel for a while.
+This apron is nice and lightweight, which makes a difference when you’re on the wheel for a while.

 Cleaning this apron is pretty easy, just rinse the clay off and throw it in the washer

 and dryer, then iron it a little if you wish.
 It is also easy to hand wash and air dry as well.

 Budget Pick: CONDA Cotton Canvas Professional Bib Apron With 3 Pockets